Free From Palm Oil

 Setting aside the ecological effects of creating vast monocultures devoid of bio-diversity, let us first investigate the direct impact Palm Oil can have on your child’s health.

 One of the most distressing effects of Palm Oil is constipation.
 Palm oil has been shown to combine with calcium to form hard, insoluble soaps in your child’s sensitive digestion system which in turn leads to constipation with all the associated symptoms such as pain, lack of appetite and, of course, disrupted sleep for both you and the child.

-Kendamil infant milks have been formulated to be digested easily and help everyone get a better night’s sleep.
+Kendamil infant milks have been formulated without palm oil to be digested easily and help everyone get a better night’s sleep.

 A further problem brought on by Palmitic Acid from Palm Oil binding with Calcium is not easily identifiable in the short term, but has the potential to massively impact your child’s development.
 Palm Oil used in infant formula has been found to inhibit the natural increase in bone mass and bone mineral density in infants.

 Compared with infants fed formula without Palm Oil, those who were showed a significantly decrease level of bone mineral content which reduced calcium absorption.
 Essentially, the same calcium that should be being absorbed and turned into bone is being bound and turned into soaps, which eventually get passed.

 The final reason you won’t find Palm Oil in our range of infant milks are because of Glycerol Esters.
 A food contaminant, Glycerol Esters are formed when Palm Oil and some other vegetable oils are processed and refined.
 Recent studies by the European Food Safety Authority (EFSA) have found significant evidence that Glycidol (the parent compound of Glycerol Esters) is both genotoxic and carcinogenic.